pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Use the fields on the *Display* panel to specify general display preferences:

+* When the *Auto-expand sole children* switch is set to *True*, child nodes will be automatically expanded if a treeview node is expanded and has only a single child.

+* Use the *Browser tree state saving interval* field to set the treeview state saving interval.
+A value of *-1* will disable the treeview state saving functionality.

+* When the *Confirm on close or refresh* switch is set to *True*, pgAdmin will attempt to catch browser close or refresh events and prompt before allowing them to continue.

 * When the *Show system objects?* switch is set to *True*, the client will display system objects such as system schemas (for example, *pg_temp*) or system columns (for example,  *xmin* or *ctid*) in the tree control.

 * When the *Enable browser tree animation?* switch is set to *True*, the client will display the animated tree control otherwise it will be unanimated.